- Undergraduate Students

 - Please refer to the university website for details.

 Accommodation for International Students

-- University accommodation is managed by the university's partner organisation, Salford Student Village, with over 2,400 bedrooms within walking distance of the campus.
+- University accommodation is managed by the university's partner organisation, Campus Living Villages.

-- These include a mixture of self-catering single study bedrooms, 2-bedroom flats and family accommodation, adaptive accommodation for students with disabilities and full en-suite flats.
-Wi-fi and utilities (water, gas, electricity) are included in the rent.
+- These include a mixture of self-catering single study bedrooms, two-bedroom flats and family accommodation, adaptive accommodation for students with disabilities and full en-suite flats.
+Wi-Fi and utilities (water, gas, electricity) are included in the rent.

 - Teaching takes place in a classroom or ordinary lecture theatre.
 Subjects with classroom teaching might include history, maths and philosophy.

 - Subjects taught in classrooms and laboratories, such as languages.